micmejia/bible-dump/AMPC/John/John 10.md

-So Jesus said again, I assure you, most solemnly I tell you, that I Myself am the Door [^a]for the sheep.
+So Jesus said again, I assure you, most solemnly I tell you, that I Myself am the Door for the sheep.